Savor

 delight in this breath is the end of war.
 To delight in this breath is the end

-of consumerism and craving.
-When you savor this breath, your needs are few.
+of consumption and craving.
+When I savor this breath, my needs are few.

-When your needs are few, you exploit no one.
-You walk softly over the earth,
+When my needs are few, I exploit no one.
+I walk softly over the earth,

-tasting every step in the present moment, the green in the moss, the murmur of
+tasting every step in the present moment, the green spirit in the moss, the murmur of

 a tree frog.
-Walking this way, you are free.
-In a very innocent way, you can
+Walking this way, I am free.
+In a very spontaneous way, I can

-live simply, sustainably, without preaching, without political parties.
+live simply, sustainably, without trying, without preaching, without a political party.

-receive it, and just to breathe is worship.
+Wherever I stand is holy ground.
+I remove my shoes.
+I do not take this breath, I receive it.
+Just to breathe is worship.
 For the span of a single

-inhalation, which encircles the heart of eternity, repose in true wealth.
-Then
+inhalation, which encircles the heart of eternity, I repose in true wealth.
+Then I offer it back to the giver.

-you make conscious the unconscious miracle of an ordinary breath, you sip the
+To make conscious the unconscious miracle of ordinary breathing, is to sip the

 Image: New blossoms right outside my window